 A company called ISO (Insurance Services Office) creates ratings for fire departments and surrounding communities.
 The ratings calculate how well-equipped a fire department is to put out fires in that community.
 ISO provides this score, often called the “ISO fire score,” to homeowners’ insurance companies.
+Like golf, the lower the number, the better.
 The insurers then use it to help set homeowners insurance rates.
 The more well-equipped your fire department is to put out a fire, the less likely your house is to burn down.
 And that makes your home less risky, and therefore less expensive, to insure.

 An ISO fire insurance rating, also referred to as a fire score or Public Protection Classification (PPC), is a score from 1 to 10 that indicates how well-protected your community is by the fire department.
 In the ISO rating scale, a lower number is better: 1 is the best possible rating, while a 10 means the fire department did not meet the ISO’s minimum requirements.

-Corolla Fire & Rescue also has mutual aid agreements with various neighboring fire departments, including Carova VFD, Duck Fire Department and Southern Shores Fire Department.
-In simple terms, mutual aid is an agreement among fire departments to lend assistance across jurisdictional boundaries.
-This may occur due to an emergency response that exceeds local resources, such as a disaster or a multiple-alarm fire.
+Corolla Fire & Rescue also has auto-aid agreements with various neighboring fire departments, including Carova VFD, Southern Shores Fire Department and Kitty Hawk Fire Department and a mutual aid agreement with Duck Fire Department.
+Both are contractual agreements among fire departments to provide resource assistance across jurisdictional boundaries.
+In auto-aid, the dispatch is automatic while in mutual aid agreements, dispatch is upon request.
+This assistance is availed of due to an emergency that exceeds local resources, typically a multiple-alarm structure fire.

 Additionally, Corolla Fire & Rescue is part of the Currituck County Tanker Task Force.
 Due to the paucity of fire hydrants on Currituck Mainland, tankers are a key element of water supply for fighting fires.
-As such, Corolla Fire & Rescue will be called on to bring a tanker truck to structure fires on the Mainland.
+Corolla Fire & Rescue responds for tanker requests for structure fires from the southern end of the county to Barco.